Jean de Florette: Plot

 Jean does not know about the nearby blocked spring, only of one that is further, two kilometres away, though still on his land.
 He is reliant on rainfall to fill a cistern to supply the livestock and irrigate the crops.
-Ugolin and Papet keep secret from Jean the fact that the area where Jean's farm lies rarely gets any rain.
+Ugolin and Papet keep secret from Jean the fact that the area where his farm lies rarely gets any rain.
 Meanwhile, they work to turn the local community against Jean, because the late Pique-Bouffigue has cousins in the village who know about the blocked spring and would tell Jean about it if they became friendly with him.

 Jean initially makes progress and earns a small profit from farming rabbits.
 In the long run, however, getting water proves problematic.
 Dragging it all the way from the distant spring is a backbreaking task.
 Jean asks to borrow Ugolin's mule, but Ugolin gives vague excuses.
 Jean uses a dowsing rod to try and find springs, but it proves ineffective.
 When the rain does come, it falls on the surrounding area but not where it is needed.
 The dusty winds of the sirocco then arrive, bringing the farm near catastrophe.
 Jean decides to dig a well.

 Ugolin tells Jean that his project is hopeless and that he might be better off selling.
 Jean asks how much he could expect to receive for the farm, and Ugolin gives an estimate of around 8,000 francs.
 However, it turns out that Jean still has no intention of selling, but wants to use the value of the property to take out a mortgage.
 Papet decides that he will himself grant the mortgage, because that way he will either earn the interest or drive Jean away for good.

 From the mortgage money, Jean buys dynamite to finish the well, but in his first blast, he is hit by a flying rock, falls into the cavity, and subsequently dies of his injuries.
 Ugolin returns with the news to Papet, who asks him why he's crying.
 "It is not me who's crying," he responds, "it's my eyes."

 Aimée and Manon cannot remain on the farm, and Papet buys them out.
 As mother and daughter are packing their belongings, Papet and Ugolin go to where they blocked the spring and remove the plug.
 Manon follows them, and when she sees what they are doing, she understands and screams.
 The men hear it, but dismiss the sound as that of a buzzard.
 Papet performs a mock baptism of his nephew in the water of the spring.
+The story is continued and concluded in Manon of the Spring.